 Three different Master of Laws (LLM) programs are offered to students who have completed legal training outside of the United States.
 These programs allow students to spend one year in an intensive study program to gain exposure and immersion into the legal theory and practices of the U.S., and to engage in comparative study of the U.S. and other international legal systems.
 Building on a base of required courses specific to the International LLM programs, each student will develop a individual plan of study leading to a Master of Laws degree in general United States and Global Legal Studies, or the more focused fields of Intellectual Property Law or International Business Law.
 Students in the general United States and Global Legal Studies program have the option to pursue a particular curricular concentration by consulting with the director of Foreign Graduate Studies and choosing a focus area in their elective courses.

 |LAWS 4903||U.S. Contract Law||3|

 |Elective courses as specified by chosen academic plan and approved by program director||17|

 The specialized LLM degrees have additional required courses in the applicable specialty area.
-Each LLM student’s course of study will be determined by the program director in consultation with the student and will be based on the student’s prior legal education and interests.
+Each LLM student’s course of study will be determined by the program director in consultation with the student and will be based on the student’s prior legal education, goals, and interests.
 After completion of the degree requirements, students may elect to spend a summer internship with a law firm or corporate legal department in the United States.
 Further information and admission materials may be requested from the Foreign Graduate Studies Program office.